Born: November 18, 1963

-Todd began his climb up the coaching ladder at Morehouse College and then at Grambling, working alongside Doug Williams.
-He joined the coaching staff of the Miami Dolphins in 1998 and was named interim head coach at the end of the 2011 season, after Tomy Sparano was fired.
+Todd began his climb up the coaching ladder at Morehouse College and then at Grambling, working alongside former Washington teammate Doug Williams.
+He joined the coaching staff of the Miami Dolphins in 1998 and was named interim head coach at the end of the 2011 season, after Tony Sparano was fired.
 The Dolphins went 2–1 to close out the season.
 The following year, Todd found himself as part of Andy Reid’s staff in Philadelphia.
 Reid named him defensive coordinator midway through the season.

 In 2013, Bruce Arians hired Todd to be his defensive coordinator with the Arizona Cardinals.
 Todd revamped the defense and helped the club double its victory total from the previous year, winning 10 games.
 In 2014, the Cardinals went 11–5 and Todd was voted Assistant Coach of the Year in he first year the award was given.

 The New York Jets hired Todd to be their head coach in 2015.
 The team had imploded under Rex Ryan the year before.
 Under Todd, the defense tightened up and backup quarterback Ryan Fitzpatrick had a career year.
 The Jets won 10 games and narrowly missed the playoffs.
-In 2016, the law of averages caught up with New York and the team plummeted to 5–11.
+In 2016, the law of gravity caught up with New York and the team plummeted to 5–11.
 Jets fans were calling for Todd’s head, but owner Woody Johnson stuck with him in what was meant to be a rebuilding 2017 campaign.

 After dropping their first two games, the Jets rallied under low expectations (some experts picked them to win 2 games) and beat the Dolphins, Jaguars and Browns to stand 3–2 after five games.
 Three losses followed, but the team was in each game until the final minutes.
 With their co-tenants, the Giants, suffering through a catastrophic season, Jets fans owned unexpected bragging rights to New York football in 2017 albeit with a 5–11 record.